BountyHunter1999/Look-Into-Wazuh/README.md

 - Installed on endpoints such as laptops, desktops, servers, and containers.
 - They provide threat prevention, detection, and response capabilities.

+> We can't install both Wazuh Agent and Wazuh Manager on the same machine.

 #### Problems When Deploying:

 - If getting `mv: cannot overwrite '/var/ossec/etc/shared/default': Directory not empty`